Samsung/tizen-docs/docs/application/native/guides/connectivity/connection.md

 1. To get the state of the internet connection for a given profile, use `connection_profile_get_internet_state()`.

-    The first parameter contains the profile type and the second parameter returns the given profile internet connection state( CONNECTION_INTERNET_STATE_OFFLINE or CONNECTION_INTERNET_STATE_ONLINE):
+    The first parameter contains the profile type and the second parameter returns the internet connection state( CONNECTION_INTERNET_STATE_OFFLINE or CONNECTION_INTERNET_STATE_ONLINE) for a given profile:

     ```
     int connection_profile_get_internet_state(connection_profile_h profile,